TexasInstruments/edgeai-tensorlab/docs/det_quantization.md

 # Quantization Aware Training of Object Detection Models

 Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
 Quantization can be done using either **Post Training Quantization (PTQ)** or **Quantization Aware Training (QAT)**.

-Quantized inference can be done using [TI Deep Learning Library (TIDL)](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/sdk_components.html#ti-deep-learning-library-tidl) that is part of the [Processor SDK RTOS for Jacinto7](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/index.html). **TIDL natively supports PTQ**.
-There is no need for QAT as long as the PTQ in TIDL gives good results.
+TIDL natively supports PTQ to quantize floating point models.

+The guidelines provided in the **[quantization documentation](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md)** are important to get best accuracy with quantization.
+This repository also suggests quantization friendly models in the "Object Detection Model Zoo" page.
+It is unlikely that there will be quantization accuracy issues with PTQ if you use the recommended models.

-For the models that have significant accuracy drop, it is possible to improve the accuracy using **Quantization Aware Training (QAT)**.
-Please read more about QAT at [pytorch-jacinto-ai-devkit](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about) and its **[quantization documentation](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md)**.
-Although the repository does QAT, the data is still kept as discrete floating point values.
+However, in case there is significant accuracy drop, it is possible to improve the accuracy using QAT.
+Please read more about QAT at [pytorch-jacinto-ai-devkit](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about) and its [quantization documentation](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md).

+Although the repository does QAT, the quantized weights are still kept as discrete floating point values.
 Activation range information is inserted into the model using Clip functions, wherever appropriate.
-There are several guidelines provided there to help you set the right parameters to get best accuracy with quantization.
+TIDL will convert these QAT models to fixed point using these ranges and the discrete weights.

 ## Features in this repository